CobaltFusion/DebugViewPP/doc/example_usage.md

 see: https://godbolt.org/z/e7KraEM73

 Notice the example uses gcc to demonstrate because the mscv {fmt} is fixed at some higher version on compiler-explorer.
+However the code below was checked working on vs2022.

 ```
 #define FMT_HEADER_ONLY